golang-module/dongle/README.md

 ### Introduction

-A simple, semantic and developer-friendly golang package for encoding&decoding and encryption&decryption
+A simple, semantic and developer-friendly golang package for encoding&decoding, encryption&decryption and signature&verification

 `Dongle` has been included by [awesome-go](https://github.com/avelino/awesome-go#security "awesome-go"), if you think it is helpful, please give me a star